shloop/google-book-scraper/README.md

 ### Installation

-A portable Windows x64 release is provided in the [releases](https://github.com/shloop/google-book-scraper/releases) section.
+Portable releases are provided in the [releases](https://github.com/shloop/google-book-scraper/releases) section.
 Alternatively, if you and have a [Rust development environment](https://www.rust-lang.org/tools/install) set up, you can install with Cargo by simply running:

 ```bash
 cargo install google-book-scraper